learnscripture/learnscripture.net/docs/texts.rst

   ourselves by adding a link in the footer.

 * The text needs to be prepared and loaded into the database in the development environment.
-This involves creating a TextVersion record in the admin, and then adding:
+This involves creating a TextVersion record somehow, and then adding:

   * For Bibles, Verse instances corresponding to every Verse in the KJV (including missing verses, which should be marked with missing=True).